Welcome to today's edition of the Rush 24-7 podcast.

 Believe me, there are some who understand this.

-And the fact that you don't, maybe is just fine for now.
+And the fact that you don't maybe is just fine for now.

-The good news is that she does use a domestic brand of mayonnaise in her hair to uh compensate for the fact that she doesn't buy an American car.
+The good news is that she does use a domestic brand of mayonnaise in her hair to compensate for the fact that she doesn't buy an American car.

 Well, she's doing something to her hair.

-Looks like mayonnaise, I don't know what.
+I don't know what.

-So during the break, the usual the usual complaints.
+So during the break, the usual complaints.

 What are these other issues?